8bit-wraith/cloud-init-pxe/README-STUDIO.md

 ## 🏗️ Architecture

-Cloud-Init Studio is built as a non-invasive extension to netboot.xyz:
+Cloud-Init Studio is built as a non-invasive extension to Cloud-Init-PXE:

 ```
 ┌─────────────────────────────────────┐